bjsiv0623/CPU-GPU_Chip_Analysis/Documentation/README.txt

 * FINAL PROJECT *

 I will be performing an analysis on a CPU/ GPU dataset I found on kaggle.com that contains information on CPU and GPU chipsets.
-The goal is to analyze the trends in design and manufacturing changes that have occured over the years and how these changes differ between the different companies, as well as to see if it is possible to determine through this raw data which manufacturer dominates the market in CPUs and GPUs respectivley.
+The goal is to analyze the differences between different manufacturers chips and potentially determine through the raw data, which manufacturer makes the best CPUs and which makes the best GPUs.

 The Metrics used to determine the hardwares performace are as follows: